Call for entries

 • demonstrate a high level of technical knowledge and skill.

-• are available for display in the Fireworks exhibition from 8 December 2020 to 18 January 2021 (plus allow time for delivery and collection).
+• are available for display in the Fireworks exhibition from December 2021 to the end of January 2022.

 A panel comprising professionals from the art, design or education sectors will review and select final works to be displayed in the Fireworks exhibition.